Residential conveyancing timescales

 2. Consider completed questionnaires, title deeds and other information

-4. Submitting the contract pack to the buyer's solicitors
+4. Submit the contract pack to the buyer's solicitors

-8. If there’s management co. controlled open space: requesting a seller's pack and handling associated work so the sale can proceed
+6. If there is open space controlled by a freehold management co. requesting a seller's pack and handling any associated work to proceed the sale

 10. Co-ordinating the transfer of funds and legal ownership, ensuring the mortgage (if applicable) is repaid, and finalising the sale